COSINUS model-independent sensitivity to the DAMA/LIBRA dark matter signal: Effect of energy resolution and quenching factor

 We parametrize the DAMA/LIBRA resolution function as

 where the nominal values for the parameters are $a=0.448$, $b=0.0091$ \cite{Bernabei_2008}.
-In figure \ref{fig:Resolutionfunction} we show how the required exposure for COSINUS depends on these parameters, using 3 (left) or 5 (right) bins in the unfolding procedure, with $N_{\rm iter}=5$ and $E_{\rm min}=1$ keV.
+In figure \ref{fig:Resolutionfunction}, we show how the required exposure for COSINUS depends on these parameters, using 3 (left) or 5 (right) bins in the unfolding procedure, with $N_{\rm iter}=5$ and $E_{\rm min}=1$ keV.
 These results were obtained by repeating the analysis procedure described in section \ref{Analysis} for varying values of the resolution function parameters $a$ and $b$.
-We observe that the required exposure is rather insensitive to the assumed DAMA/LIBRA resolution, so that the conclusions of the above analysis hold even if there is some uncertainty on the true energy resolution.
+We observe that the required exposure is rather insensitive to the assumed DAMA/LIBRA resolution, varying by $\sim \pm 10\%$ within the scanned parameter range, so that the conclusions of the above analysis hold even if there is some uncertainty on the true energy resolution.